davy7125/polyphone/docs/en/tutorials/create-a-soundfont-from-scratch.rst

 Setting the divisions
 ^^^^^^^^^^^^^^^^^^^^^

-If the sample(s) are looped, to hear the looping in an instrument, select |loop on| in the Loop playback parameter row of either the Global or individual notes columns in the Parameters Table.
+If the sample(s) are looped, to hear the looping in an instrument, select |loop on| in the :guilabel:`Loop playback` parameter row of either the :guilabel:`Global` or individual notes columns in the :guilabel:`Parameters Table`.

 * |loop on| turns it On,
 * |loop off| or a blank turns it Off.